Professional whitening treatments: Side Effects

 b) Gum-tissue irritation.

-The peroxide bleaching agents found in in-office whiteners are caustic in nature and can be very irritating to the soft tissues of the mouth.
+The peroxide bleaching agents found in in-office whiteners are caustic in nature and can irritate or even damage soft oral tissues (gums, lips, cheeks, tongue).

-This is why a dentist goes to such great lengths to isolate their patient's teeth (by way of placing a dental dam) before the whitener is applied.
-An important safety feature of in-office technique is limiting the peroxide whitener to tooth contact only.
+This is why a dentist isolates their patient's teeth by way of placing a dental dam before the whitener is applied.
+An important safety feature of in-office technique is being able to limit the peroxide whitener to tooth contact only.

 Why dentists don't "numb up" whitening patients.

-If the potential for experiencing pain exists, you might wonder why a dentist doesn't just go ahead and numb up a person's mouth before the bleaching process is begun.
-The reason they don't is because by not using anesthetic they make the whitening procedure safer.
+If the potential for experiencing pain during treatment exists, you might wonder why a dentist doesn't just go ahead and numb up their patient's mouth before the bleaching process is begun.
+The reason why they don't is because by not using anesthetic they make the whitening procedure safer.

-If a patient's teeth become sensitive during their whitening treatment, it serves as a warning sign that possibly their session should be cut short, before the nerve tissue inside their teeth becomes seriously aggravated.
+- If a patient's teeth become sensitive during their treatment process, it may be a warning sign that their session should be cut short before the nerve tissue inside them becomes seriously aggravated.

 a) Thermal sensitivity.